-8. COST IMPLICATIONS OF IP
+8. COST IMPLICATIONS OF IMPLEMENTING IP

-Consider whether the acquisition and further protection of IP rights will involve any costs, and who will be responsible for covering these costs.
-Some IP (e.g. patenting) has significant cost implications, which may involve significant risks for the primary research sponsor in particular.
+Consider who will apply for and pay for the acquisition of IP rights.
+Often, IP (e.g. patenting) has significant cost implications, which may involve significant risks for the primary research sponsor in particular.
 When including benefit sharing and IPR clauses, consider the cost implications if there is likely to be patenting and licensing potential of products and technologies arising from the partnership.